excosy/ComfyUI_bnb_nf4_fp4_Loaders/README.md

 The only change except workflow nodes is [svdq-flux-dev](https://huggingface.co/mit-han-lab/svdq-int4-flux.1-dev) instead of vanilla flux-dev model is required.

-Like FluxFusion, there are also a faster version of svdq-flux-dev: [svdq-shuttle-jaguar](https://huggingface.co/mit-han-lab/svdq-int4-shuttle-jaguar)
+Like FluxFusion, there are also some faster versions like [svdq-flux-schnell](https://huggingface.co/mit-han-lab/svdq-int4-flux.1-schnell), [svdq-shuttle-jaguar](https://huggingface.co/mit-han-lab/svdq-int4-shuttle-jaguar)

 The following is the original description.